 In 1993, pursuant to an Executive Order (EO), federal facilities began complying with Section 313 of EPCRA regardless of their primary North American Industry Classification System (NAICS) code.
-Subsequent EOs reinforced this requirement.
+Subsequent EOs reinforced this requirement, with EO 13693 being the most recent EO on this requirement.
 As a result, all federal facilities, regardless of NAICS code, must report if they meet the employment and chemical activity thresholds.
 See Appendix A for additional information on Federal Facility reporting requirements.